Skip to content

 3. Fleeing Spain before trial: If you leave Spain while under investigation, the court may issue a European Arrest Warrant.
 This follows you across all EU countries.

-4. Underestimating the technical complexity of the charge: Serious charges (money laundering, fraud, sexual offenses) call for early designation of specialist criminal defense counsel.
+4. Underestimating the technical complexity of the charge: Serious charges (money laundering, fraud, sexual offences) call for early designation of specialist criminal defence counsel.

 5. Not contacting your embassy: Your consulate can provide a list of local lawyers, contact your family, and ensure you receive fair treatment.